osrf-migration/servicesim-wiki/Configuration - config.yaml.md

-The config.yaml file contains the parameters to configure the scenario, The following are the parameters that can be modified:
+The [config.yaml](https://bitbucket.org/osrf/servicesim/src/default/servicesim_competition/worlds/config.yaml) file contains parameters to configure a unique competition scenario.

+The following are the parameters that can be modified.
+Parameters left empty will be randomized unless a default value is specified.

-## targets: ##
+## targets ##

-1.`robot_start`: This specifies the starting position of the robot, for example: `PrivateCafe`.
+Target configuration.
+See the [full list](https://bitbucket.org/osrf/servicesim/wiki/Room%20names) of location names.

-2.`pick_up`: This specifies the pickup location of the guest, for example: `FrontElevator`.
+* `pick_up`: The pick-up location of the guest, for example: `FrontElevator`.

-3.`drop_off`: This specifies the drop-off location of the guest, for example: `PrivateCubicle_31_3`
+* `drop_off`: The drop-off location of the guest, for example: `PrivateCubicle_31_3`

+* `robot_start`: The starting location of the robot, for example: `PrivateCafe`.

+* `robot_start_yaw`: The starting yaw of the robot (zero is looking at +X)

-## guest: ##
+## guest ##

+Configurations of the guest to be picked up.

-`skin`: This specifies the guest's appearance. for example: `SKIN_man_blue_shirt.dae`
+* `skin`: The guest's appearance, which is a `SKIN` file from [here](https://bitbucket.org/osrf/servicesim/src/default/servicesim_competition/models/actor/meshes/), for example: `SKIN_man_blue_shirt.dae`

-## drift: ##
+## drift ##

+Parameters used to randomly generate guest drift times

-1.`min_interval`: This specifies the minimum time in seconds between the guest drifts, for example: `15`
+* `min_interval`: The minimum time in seconds between the guest drifts for example: `15`

-2.`max_interval`: This specifies the maximum time in seconds between the guest drifts, for example: `300`
+* `max_interval`: The maximum time in seconds between the guest drifts for example: `300`

+* `start_time`: Before this time (in seconds), no drifts are generated

-3.`count`: This specifies the total number of drifts, for example: `30`
+* `count`: The total number of drifts, for example: `30`

-## scoring: ##
+## scoring ##

 This section specifies the various penalties and priorities that define the score when the robot performs the tasks.
-The weights define the severity of these penalties, for example, the weight of penalty when the robot collides with a human can be greater than the weight of penalty when the robot collides with an object.
+The weights define the severity of these penalties, for example, the weight of the penalty when the robot collides with a human can be greater than the weight of the penalty when the robot collides with an object.
 Here are the configurable weights:

-1.`weight_human_contact`: This specifies the penalty weight when the robot comes in contact with a human.
+* `weight_human_contact`: The penalty weight when the robot comes in contact with a human.

-2.`weight_object_contact`: This specifies the penalty weight when the robot comes in contact with an object.
+* `weight_object_contact`: The penalty weight when the robot comes in contact with an object.

-3.`weight_human_approximation`: This specifies the penalty weight when the robot comes close to a human but not touching it.
+* `weight_human_approximation`: The penalty weight when the robot comes close to a human but not touching it.

-4.`weight_object_approximation`: This specifies the penalty weight when the robot comes close to an object but not touching it.
+* `weight_object_approximation`: The penalty weight when the robot comes close to an object but not touching it.

-5.`weight_pickup_location`: This specifies the weight for the time taken by the robot to reach the pickup location.
+* `weight_pickup_location`: The weight for the time taken by the robot to reach the pickup location.

-6.`weight_pickup_guest`: This specifies the weight for the time taken by the robot to pick up the guest after reaching the pickup location.
+* `weight_pickup_guest`: The weight for the time taken by the robot to pick up the guest after reaching the pickup location.

-7.`weight_drop_off_guest`: This specifies the weight for the time taken by the robot to drop-off the guest at the drop-off location.
+* `weight_drop_off_guest`: The weight for the time taken by the robot to drop-off the guest at the drop-off location.

-8.`weight_return_start`: This specifies the weight for the time taken by the robot to go back to its start position.
+* `weight_return_start`: The weight for the time taken by the robot to go back to its start position.

-9.`weight_failed_pickup`: This is a constant penalty when the guest pickup failed.
+* `weight_failed_pickup`: This is a constant penalty when the guest pickup failed.

-10.`weight_failed_drop_off`: This is a constant penalty when the guest drop-off failed.
+* `weight_failed_drop_off`: This is a constant penalty when the guest drop-off failed.

-11.`weight_too_fast`: This a constant penalty when the robot moves too fast away from the guest after it has picked up the guest.
+* `weight_too_fast`: This a constant penalty when the robot moves too fast away from the guest after it has picked up the guest.

-## humans: ##
+## humans ##

-1.`walking_count`: This specifies the number of people that are walking the office.
+* `walking_count`: The number of people that are walking in the office.

-2.`idiling_count`: This specifies the number of people that are idle/not-walking in the office.
+* `idiling_count`: The number of people that are idle/not-walking in the office.